A reflection and a vision

 I now offer holistic health sessions, rather than focusing solely on mental health.
 This expansion came from two places: my clients’ needs, particularly rising burnout and health complexity and my own learning across herbalism, regenerative leadership, public health, and Indigenous health.

-Together, we explore health through a systems lens: social, cultural, environmental, spiritual, and relational determinants.
-We look for root causes, not just symptoms.
-When needs fall outside my scope, we bring in trusted specialists.
-We also work with the systems you are nested within too.
-This work is integrative, grounded, and deeply human.
+Together, we explore health through a systems lens, considering social, cultural, environmental, spiritual, and relational determinants of health.
+We look for root causes, not just symptoms, with a deep understanding that health is not solely the responsibility of the individual.
+When needs fall outside my scope, I collaborate with trusted specialists, including psychologists, doctors, herbalists, Chinese medicine practitioners, and naturopaths.
+We also work with the systems you are nested within, family, work, community, and environment.
+This work is relational, integrative, grounded, and deeply human.
+We heal in community and together, not in isolation.

 At the end of 2024, we had hoped to bring a global gathering of Traditional Healers and Indigenous Leaders to life in Oʻahu in 2025.
 Due to relocation and shifting funding landscapes, this has paused.
 We’re now building relationships here in so-called Australia and exploring possibilities for 2026 or 2027.
 If this calls to you, please reach out.
 We will be building a like-minded team to bring this to life.

-We also wrote much of our book in early 2025, around 70% of a first draft.
+We also wrote much of our book in early 2025 in Oahu, around 70% of a first draft.
 The pause during study gave me depth and clarity.
 Returning to it now feels nourishing.

 And finally, we launched the Oli Creative Studio; Weave, Vessel, and Voice, a home for art as medicine.
-At Oli, creativity is not separate from healing.
-It is healing.
+At Oli, creativity is not separate from health and healing.
+It is health and healing.
 Art is how we listen to land and sea, honour ancestry, and translate the unseen into form.

 So for 2026, there will be a lot going on, we will continue to nurture every facet of the business and see where it takes us.
 We envision serving a lot more organisations, communities and people this year and we can’t wait.